Services Bureau

 Captain Taylor also serves as the Bomb Squad Commander for the Pueblo Metro Bomb Squad.
 He has been part of the Bomb Squad since 2008 and received his certification as a Public Safety Bomb Technician in 2015.
 Soon after receiving his certification, Captain Taylor was assigned as the Bomb Squad Commander.

-Captain Taylor is currently working on his master’s degree from Southern New Hampshire University in Criminal Justice with a concentration is Public Safety Administration.
+Captain Taylor is currently working on his master’s degree from Southern New Hampshire University in Criminal Justice with a concentration in Public Safety Administration.